pannocode/AI-Powered-BI-ChatBot/README.md

 Maintained accuracy and trust

-📌 Conclusion
+Conclusion

-This project demonstrates how AI can be responsibly integrated into BI systems as an interface layer, while preserving scientific and business correctness.
+This project demonstrates how AI can be responsibly integrated into BI systems as an interface layer, while preserving scientific rigor, business correctness, and data trust.